df-foundation/dato/README.md

 Func = Pipeable(func)
 ```

-The entire piping framework is incredibly simple \(it only takes up around 20 lines of code\), and can be found in `dato.base.Pipeable`.
+The entire piping framework is incredibly simple \(it only takes up around 40 lines of code\), and can be found in `dato.base.Pipeable`.
 If you write a custom function, please consider making a pull request. _Happy piping!_

 ## Some illustrative examples

 We used this framework to implement data science-specific methods to improve QOL when performing repetitive data-related tasks \(and to illustrate the potential of `dato`\).
 Our biggest pain points in this domain have been:

 * Remembering pandas syntax and defaults.
-* Styling matplotlib visualizations.
+* Styling matplotlib/pandas/seaborn visualizations.
 * Remembering scikit-learn model creation syntax, best practices, and evaluation metrics.

 We have therefore focused on wrapping and consolidating these libraries. **We provide a few examples for each of these use cases below, but for full functionality, see the documentation.**